-In its judgment, the Court held that a Member State may, without infringing the principle of equal treatment, set different hourly broadcasting limits on television advertising for paytelevision broadcasters and free-to-air broadcasters.
+In its judgment, the Court held that a Member State may, without infringing the principle of equal treatment, set different hourly broadcasting limits on television advertising for pay-television broadcasters and free-to-air broadcasters.
 In that regard, the Court stated that the principles and objectives of the rules relating to television advertising broadcasting, laid down, in particular, in Directive 2010/13, are intended to establish a balanced protection, on the one hand, of the financial interests of television broadcasters and advertisers and, on the other, of the interests of rights holders, namely writers and producers, in addition to consumers as television viewers.
-The balanced protection of those interests differs according to whether or not the broadcasters and of their viewers is objectively different.
+The balanced protection of those interests differs according to whether or not the broadcasters transmit their programmes for payment, since the situation both of those broadcasters and of their viewers is objectively different.